espressif/esptool/README.md

 The serial port is selected using the `-p` option, like `-p /dev/ttyUSB0` (on unixen like Linux and OSX) or `-p COM1` (on Windows).

 If using Cygwin on Windows, you have to convert the Windows-style name into an Unix-style path (`COM1` -> `/dev/ttyS0`, and so on).
+(This is not necessary if using esp-idf for ESP32 with the supplied Windows environment, this envrionment uses a mingw Python & pyserial which accept COM ports as-is.)

 ### Baud rate

 The default esptool.py baud rate is 115200bps.
 Different rates may be set using `-b 921600` (or another baudrate of your choice).
-Baudrate can also be specified using `ESPTOOL_BAUD` environment variable.
+A default baud rate can also be specified using the `ESPTOOL_BAUD` environment variable.
 This can speed up `write_flash` and `read_flash` operations.

 The baud rate is limited to 115200 when esptool.py establishes the initial connection, higher speeds are only used for data transfers.